 I viewed most other Christian sects with a good bit of skepticism.
-Catholics were immediately dismissed as fish-eating, beer drinking believers in works salvation.
+Catholics were immediately dismissed as fish-eating, beer-drinking believers in works salvation.
 Catholics were prime evangelistic targets, even though I found them almost impossible to evangelize.
 Protestants such as Lutherans, Methodists, and Presbyterians were far easier to lead to saving faith in Christ.
 I considered such people, as a whole, to be religious, but lost.
 I found these kinds of people to be ignorant of what the Bible taught concerning salvation.
 Using the soulwinning (salesmanship) techniques I was taught in college, I would show them what the Bible “really” said about life, sin, God, Jesus, salvation, and life after death.
-Often astounded by what I showed them in the Bible, these prospects for heaven would pray the sinner’s prayer and become born-again Christians.
+Often astounded by what I showed them in the Bible, these prospects for Heaven would pray the sinner’s prayer and become born-again Christians.
 These new converts went from being religious to new life in Jesus Christ.
 Or so I thought, anyway.

 Of course, I now know that the only difference between Bruce, the Baptist preacher and those I targeted for evangelization was our religious beliefs.
 I was every bit as religious as Catholics, Methodists, Lutherans, and Presbyterians.
 My refusal to use the word “religious” allowed me to view myself as superior to others.
 I was a True Christian®, a devoted follower of Jesus.
 Christian people outside of my cult lacked the right beliefs and commitment to God.
 It took me a number of years to realize how arrogant I was, thinking that my God, my beliefs, and my way of living were the right/only way, truth, and life.
 When modern-day Bruce Gerencsers stop by this blog to regale us with their infinite and absolute understanding of truth, I am reminded of the fact that I once was just as they are.
-I remember when “absolute truth” fit within the confines of the whatever Baptist church I was pastoring at the time.
+I remember when “absolute truth” fit within the confines of whatever Baptist church I was pastoring at the time.
 Like the prophets and apostles of the Bible, I was a man of God who was given a message by God to share with saints and sinners.
 My goal was to turn religious people into Christians/Baptists/people who thought just as I did.

-In recent days, several Christian commenters have attempted to show readers of this blog how exalted their reasoning is compared to that of ignorant atheists, agnostics, and, well, anyone who doesn’t think as they do.
+Over the years, scores of Christian commenters have attempted to show readers of this blog how exalted their reasoning is compared to that of ignorant atheists, agnostics, and, well, anyone who doesn’t think as they do.
 These men have even self-described themselves as brilliant.
 These preachers of TRUTH are certain that their interpretations and beliefs are right.
 As I read their words, I say to myself, Bruce, you said the very same thing years ago.
 Thinking I was a True Christian®, I considered everyone else outside of my little corner of Christianity to be religious, but lost.
 I had such a small view of the world, with every person fitting into one of two categories: saved or lost.
 True Christians® were saved, everyone else, including billions of people who worshiped some other sort of God, was lost.
 As a younger pastor, thanks to my IFB training, I even viewed many Evangelicals as religious, but lost.
 Calvinism later did the same for me, allowing me to cast aspersions and doubts upon those dirty Arminians who believed in salvation by works.

 How about you?
-Did you consider yourself religious?
+Did you consider yourself “religious?”
 How did you view people who were not a part of your sect?
 Please leave your thoughts in the comment section.